 To add an unlicensed user to a Business or Enterprise account, uncheck the Licensed User box when sending the invitation.
-Learn more about Manage Users in an Enterprise or Business Plan.
+Learn more in the Admin Center: Add, edit, or delete users help article.

 Free collaborators can be shared on any amount of sheets, but they can't create their own.
 They can access shared sheets as Viewers (read-only), Editors (edit cell data), or Admins (manage the sheet), and can even re-share them depending on the sharing access level they were assigned.